-For each eligible student with a disability, the Special Education teacher shall establish an ARD committee.
+For each eligible student with a disability, the Special Education teacher or the ARD Facilitator shall establish an ARD committee.
 Each student's ARD committee shall include the following participants:

 - a parent or adult student; - a general education teacher of the student if the student is or may be participating in the general education environment.
-The student's general education teacher, shall, to the extent appropriate, participate in the development of the student's IEP, including the determination of appropriate positive behavioral interventions and supports and other strategies for the child, supplementary aids and services, program modifications, and support for school personnel;
+The student's general education teacher, shall, to the extent appropriate, participate in the development of the student's IEP, including the determination of appropriate positive behavioral interventions and supports and other